ezraroi/Human-AI-Collab/section-2-the-core-formula-and-components.md

 1. The Ratio is Too Low (Overwhelm)

 The canyon (\|D - C\|) is massive, but your bridge materials (S) are short and weak.
 The denominator is huge, and the numerator is small, so the ratio approaches zero.
 Implication: You can't even begin to build.
 The challenge is completely overwhelming.
 Looking at the gap creates anxiety and paralysis.
-The [alpha-function](alpha-function.md) fails, and you retreat into a defensive state ([False Self](false-self.md)).
+The [alpha-function](alpha-function.md) fails, and you may retreat into defensive compliance; in Winnicottian terms, this can resemble a [False Self](false-self.md) organization when the holding environment fails and the [True Self](true-self.md) must be protected.
 1. The Denominator is Zero (Boredom)

 There is no canyon.
 The Difficulty and your Capacity are the same (D = C), so the Challenge Gap is zero.